 'Consider your motivation for a career in law carefully before you apply.
 Getting legal work experience before you start the course is highly recommended and will help you to confirm your interest in the profession.'
 Julian Davies, director of GDL and LLB programmes at BPP Law School

 A law conversion course is the first step into a career as a solicitor or barrister for graduates whose first degree is not law.
 The courses are intensive since they bring non-law graduates up to speed with law graduates in one year (two years if taken part time or as an MA).
-Successful completion of the course qualifies graduates for entry onto the Bar professional training course (BPTC) or legal practice course (LPC).
+Successful completion of the course qualifies graduates for entry onto the Bar course or legal practice course (LPC).

 Non-law graduates are in demand by the legal profession because of the fresh perspective on legal problems that they bring.
 Whether your background is in languages (particularly useful for organisations handling international work such as multinational commercial transactions, aviation and shipping claims), the arts, science (particularly useful for organisations handling patents and intellectual property work) or engineering, you are welcomed.

 GDL, CPE, MA... what’s in a name?